-In the original Gromov-Lawson construction, a geometric surgery is performed on a Riemannian manifold of positive scalar curvature by replacing a standardised part of the metric, of the form $ds_{p}^{2}+g_{\tor}^{q+1}(\delta)$, with a new standard piece $g_{\tor}^{p+1}(1)+\delta^{2}ds_{q+1}^{2}$.
-As we will see shortly, in the case of manifolds with boundary, analogous roles will be played by the standard metrics $ds_{p}^{2}+\hat{g}_{\tor}^{q+1}(\delta)_{l}$ and $g_{\tor}^{p+1}(1)+g_{\tor}^{q+1}(\delta)_{l}$; see Fig. \ref{bootprodl}.
-The common neck-length $l$ on the second factors is necessary for these pieces to appropriately line up.
-We next consider the cylinder $I\times D^{n-1}$, equipped with the product metric $dt^{2}+g_{\tor}^{n-1}(\delta)$.
-This is shown on the left hand image in Fig. \ref{bootdetail1}.
-We would like to perform an isotopy of this metric, through psc-metrics which take a product structure near the ends of the cylinder, to one which takes the form shown in the right hand image of Fig. \ref{bootdetail1}.
-This process is called ``pushing out a toe" on the cylinder to obtain a ``boot."
-The resulting metric, known as a {\em boot metric} and denoted $g_{\boot}^{n}(\delta)$, is described in detail below.
-We will come back to the isotopy shortly.
+In the original Gromov-Lawson construction, a geometric surgery is performed on a Riemannian manifold of positive scalar curvature by replacing a standardised part of the metric, of the form $ds_{p}^{2}+g_{\tor}^{q+1}$, with a new standard piece $g_{\tor}^{p+1}+ds_{q+1}^{2}$.
+As we will see shortly, in the case of manifolds with boundary, analogous roles will be played by the standard metrics $ds_{p}^{2}+\hat{g}_{\tor}^{q+2}$ and $g_{\tor}^{p+1}+g_{\tor}^{q+1}$; see Fig. \ref{bootprodl}.
+The common neck-length $1$ on the second factors is necessary for these pieces to appropriately line up.